0fflineDocs/Application-Deployment/README.md

-# Powershell
-Powershell Code/Scripts

-Just playing around with PowerShell!
+Just playing around with PowerShell and Application Deployment